-By train it takes between 9 hours and 12 hours to complete the 642.29 km journey from Bangkok to Lampang (also known as Nakhon Lampang).
-By bus the journey is 8 hours 30 minutes although the scenery on route is not as good and a lot less comfortable than a sleeper berth on a train is you are travelling overnight.
+By train it takes between 8 hours and 12 hours to complete the journey from Bangkok to Lampang (also known as Nakhon Lampang).
+By bus the journey is 8 hours 30 minutes although the scenery on route is not as good and a lot less comfortable than a sleeper berth on a train if you are travelling overnight.

 There are 5 direct trains per day from Bangkok to Lampang.

-Use the Search Box below to find your train tickets from Bangkok to Lampang:
+Use the Search Box below to buy your train tickets from Bangkok to Lampang:

-We recommend booking either the day time train, Train #7 or a sleeper berth on the last train of the day, Train #51 for travel to Lampang.
-The other three train services from Bangkok to Lampang arrive early in the morning before anything opens and passengers on these trains will have a long wait before they can check into their accommodation.
+For travel to Lampang we recommend booking either the day time train, Train #7, or a sleeper berth on the last train of the day, Train #51.
+The other three overnight train services from Bangkok to Lampang arrive early in the morning before anything opens and passengers on these trains will have a long wait before they can check into their accommodation.

 Train tickets purchased on online for the Bangkok to Lampang route cost 250 THB more per ticket than purchasing the same ticket at the train station in Thailand.